mishalhaneef/Zartech-Machine-Test/README.md

 :red_circle: Important Note
  ```
  I tried the API you gave on the document.
-But the API link has some problem ..
+But the API link has some problem .
 Tried to fix that...
-But didn't work...
+But didn't work.
 The API link is working fine.
 I checked that in postman.
-But when I tried to call inside the code it didn't work...
+But when I tried to call inside the code it didn't work.
 I provide that code also in the main channel of this repository.
 But that code will shows errors.
 You can check the code.
  So I found another API...
 I asked permission before that with the HR.
 Not the same as this with the category list and all.
  But I managed to implement that as you said.
  ```
 - working code is in ‘working-api’ channel.
 - Code with the api that you gave in the ‘main’ channel